singh-man/books/linux-ubuntu-settings.md

 sudo apt install pandoc poppler-utils elinks maxima
 # Google for docker-ce, awscli
 ```
+> docker in Linux needs to be run with 'sudo' or else add the user in sudo group. *google how to do that*

 ##### If Using WSL to execute commands on docker installed on windows.
 Do remember to enable TCP daemon from docker settings. |https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly
 ```sh